-In order to request a review of any derivative financial products that are related to a qualified conduit debt transaction, a state entity must submit the following items to the Board prior to such derivative financial product being executed:
+In order to request a review of any Derivative Financial Products that are related to a Qualified Conduit Debt Transaction, a State Entity Authorized to Issue Debt must submit the following items to the Board prior to such Derivative Financial Product being executed:

-A written description of the proposed transaction, including: the parties involved in the transaction; the proposed schedule of the transaction; a description of the amount and terms of the related outstanding bonds or notes or a preliminary description of the amount and terms of the proposed bonds or notes to be issued by the state entity, including the security and entity or entities responsible for making payment obligations on the bonds or notes, including any guarantor; the parties to the proposed derivative financial products; and a description of the terms of the proposed derivative financial products, including the security and entity or entities responsible for making payment obligations on the proposed derivative financial products, including any guarantor.
+A written description of the proposed Derivative Financial Product transaction(s), including: the parties involved; the schedule; the amount; the security (including any guarantor of payment obligations); and terms.

-A certification of bond counsel to the proposed transaction confirming that the transaction constitutes a qualified conduit debt transaction pursuant to 976 CMR 2.00.
+A certification of bond counsel to the proposed transaction confirming that the transaction constitutes a Qualified Conduit Debt Transaction pursuant to 976 C.M.R.
+2.06.

-Not later than five business days following receipt of the material submitted in connection with any derivative financial product related to a qualified conduit debt transaction, the Secretary of the Board will contact the state entity in writing (which may be by e-mail) to either:

-confirm that, based on the materials provided under 976 CMR 2.00, the transaction constitutes a qualified conduit debt transaction and no public funds are at risk in the transaction, or

-notify the state entity that the materials submitted were incomplete or that they fail to demonstrate that the transaction constitutes a qualified conduit debt transaction.
+Not later than five business days following receipt of the material submitted in connection with any Derivative Financial Product related to a Qualified Conduit Debt Transaction, the Secretary of the Board will contact the State Entity Authorized to Issue Debt in writing (which may be by e-mail) to either (i) confirm that, based on the materials provided under 976 C.M.R.
+2.00, the transaction constitutes a Qualified Conduit Debt Transaction and either no public funds are at risk in the transaction or the amount of guarantee, if any, is equal to or less than the threshold amount in 976 C.M.R.
+2.06(3), or (ii) notify the State Entity Authorized to Issue Debt that the materials submitted were incomplete or that they fail to demonstrate that the transaction constitutes a Qualified Conduit Debt Transaction.